Flong time, no see

 Gutenberg’s printing method was largely unchanged until the late 1700s, although it was refined in that period.
 For most of that time, a page was set and printed as follows: Compositors set type a letter at a time in one or more columns for a page.
 The type had to be carefully planed, or tapped down to become level, before the type was wedged securely in place.
 Type that stood higher than the plane of the page would gouge the paper, receive too strong an impression, or break.
 Type that was too low wouldn’t be inked or produce an impression at all.

 It was then locked up into a frame, known as a chase.
 The combination of type, images, and chase are a forme.
 A forme was placed into the horizontal bed of a press.
 It would be inked, paper placed on top (often held inside a tympan with windows cut out for the rectangular areas that should receive ink), and rolled on a carriage under the platen.
-The platen was a heavy metal plate weighted and adjusted carefully so that a press operator could wit some effort pull a lever and drop the platen onto the paper.
+The platen was a heavy metal plate weighted and adjusted carefully so that a press operator could, with some effort, pull a lever that dropped the platen onto the thick, dampened paper.

 Type planing, inking, paper thickness, and the press adjustments all had to meet with very tight tolerances to produce a well-printed piece.
 If you look at documents and books printed even as early as Gutenberg’s first works, it’s remarkable how beautifully they were made, given how much that could go wrong.
 In late 2017 at the St Bride Printing Library, I saw pages in a book printed in 1478 by William Caxton, England’s first printer.
 It’s gorgeous.
 A modern printer would be jealous, and Caxton had made everything from scratch that he used to print, including the type.
 The quality arose partly because these books had to resemble the fine work handwritten by scribes.